Recurrent and Non-wandering properties for foliations: Introduction and preliminaries

 \section{Introduction and preliminaries}

 In 1927, Birkhoff introduced the concepts of non-wandering points and recurrent points \cite{Bi}.
 Using these concepts, we can describe and capture sustained or stationary dynamical behaviors and conservative dynamics.
+In \cite{Th}, it has shown that a closed manifold $M$ has a smooth codimension one foliation if and only if the Euler characteristic of $M$ is zero.
+In particular, each three dimensional closed manifold has codimension one smooth foliation.
 In this paper, we define the recurrence and ``non-wandering'' for decompositions.
-As usual dynamical systems, the following relations hold:
+As usual dynamical systems, the following relations hold for a decomposition:

-In particular, the above inclusions hold for codimension one foliations on closed $3$-manifolds.
-Though each closed $3$-manifold has codimension one foliations, no codimension one foliations exist on some closed $3$-manifolds.
-Let $\F$ be a codimension one non-wandering foliation on a closed $3$-manifold.
-When the ends of each leaf of $\F$ is countable, we show that $\F$ is $R$-closed if and only if $\F$ has either no compact leaves or no locally dense leaves.
-On the other hand, there are codimension one smooth foliations without compact leaves which are not $R$-closed.
+In particular, the inclusions hold for codimension one foliations on closed $3$-manifolds.
+Moreover, let $\F$ be a codimension one foliation on a closed $3$-manifold $M$.
+If $\F$ is non-wandering, then $\F$ is $\pi_1$-injective and so Reebless.
+Therefore there are no codimension one non-wandering foliations on some closed $3$-manifolds.
+For a codimension one transversely orientable $C^2$ foliation $\F$ on a closed $3$-manifold, the fundamental groups of all leaves of $\F$ have the same polynomial growth if and only if $\F$ is without holonomy and has a leaf whose fundamental group has polynomial growth.